cupcake-recipes.com

 Ingredients

-best fried chicken ingredients organized and measured on kitchen counter
+Best Fried Chicken ingredients organized and measured on kitchen counter

 Step-by-Step Instructions

-Step 4: Combine
+Step 4: Heat the Oil

 What to Serve It With

-Top Tips for Perfecting Your Fried Chicken
+Top Tips for Perfecting Your Best Fried Chicken

 Storing and Reheating Tips